ropensci/occCite/readme.md

 Querying GBIF can take quite a bit of time, especially for multiple species and/or well-known species.
-In this case, you may wish to access previously-downloaded datasets from your computer by specifying the general location of your downloaded `.zip` files. `occQuery` will crawl through your specified `GBIFDownloadDirectory` to collect all the `.zip` files contained in that folder and its subfolders.
-It will then improt the most recent downloads that match your taxon list.
+In this case, you may wish to access previously-downloaded data sets from your computer by specifying the general location of your downloaded `.zip` files. `occQuery` will crawl through your specified `GBIFDownloadDirectory` to collect all the `.zip` files contained in that folder and its subfolders.
+It will then import the most recent downloads that match your taxon list.
 These GBIF data will be appended to a BIEN search the same as if you do the simple real-time search (if you chose BIEN as well as GBIF), as was shown